Christian Arroyo Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics give up the second-most home runs in baseball (126 total, 1.4 per game).
+- The Athletics surrender the second-most home runs in baseball (126 total, 1.4 per game).

-- The Athletics will send Medina (2-7) to the mound for his ninth start of the season.
-He is 2-7 with a 6.37 ERA and 49 strikeouts in 53 2/3 innings pitched.
+- Blackburn gets the start for the Athletics, his eighth of the season.
+He is 1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched.

-- In his most recent time out on Saturday, the righty went five innings against the Chicago White Sox, allowing one earned run while surrendering four hits.
+- The righty last pitched on Sunday against the Chicago White Sox, when he tossed five innings, allowing five earned runs while giving up six hits.

-- In 11 games this season, the 24-year-old has amassed an ERA of 6.37, with 8.2 strikeouts per nine innings.
-Opponents are batting .271 against him.
+- The 29-year-old has amassed an ERA of 4.50, with 10 strikeouts per nine innings, in seven games this season.
+Opponents have a .283 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.